Quantum clocks are more precise than classical ones: Modelling clocks

 To know if the clock has ticked after the application of the map $\cM^\delta_{C \to C T}$, one has to measure the tick register in the ``tick" basis $\{\ket{0},\ket{1}\}$.
-In general, this represents an additional map on the clock and register, as Def. \ref{def_quantumclock} allows for the tick register to be coherent in the tick basis, and even entangled with the clock system $C$.
+In general, this represents an additional map on the clockwork and register, as Def. \ref{def_quantumclock} allows for the tick register to be coherent in the tick basis, and even entangled with the clockwork system $C$.
 However, in this work we are only concerned with the probability distribution of ticks (as we characterise the performance of the clock from this alone), and so we incorporate the additional measurement into the map $\cM^\delta_{C \to C T}$ itself.
-This is equivalent to requiring the map to restrict the state of the clock and tick register to be block-diagonal states in the basis $\{\ket{0},\ket{1}\}$.\footnote{An ideal measurement of the register in the $\{\ket{0},\ket{1}\}$ basis will remove any coherence between $\ket{0}$ and $\ket{1}$.}\Mspace
+This is equivalent to requiring the map to restrict the state of the clockwork and tick register to be block-diagonal states in the basis $\{\ket{0},\ket{1}\}$.\Mspace

 Furthermore we consider the behaviour of the tick register in the limit $\delta\to 0$.
 In principle, the probability of a tick in this limit need not be zero.
-However, such a clock would correspond to one that has a probabilitiy of ticking on every application of the map $\cM^\delta_{C \to C T}$ \emph{independently of the state of the clock system}, and thus does not provide any time information.\footnote{More precisely, we could express such a clock via the convex combination of two maps, one that does have a zero tick probability for $\delta \to 0$, and one that does not.
-The second one would provide no time information, and thus only worsen the performance of the clock.} Note that the times when the clock does not tick are equally necessary for synchronization with other clocks (see Fig. \ref{fig:clockcartoon}). \Mspace
+However, such a clock would correspond to one that has a probability of ticking on every application of the map $\cM^\delta_{C \to C T}$ \emph{independently of the state of the clockwork system}, and thus does not provide any information about time.\footnote{More precisely, we could express such a clock via the convex combination of two maps, one that does have a zero tick probability for $\delta \to 0$, and one that does not.
+The second one would provide no time information, and thus only worsen the performance of the clock.} \Mspace

 Following the above considerations, we continue with clocks whose maps $\cM_{C \to C T}^\delta$ provide states on $CT$ that are diagonal in the tick basis $\{\ket{0},\ket{1}\}$, and also satisfy the limit